• Skip to main content

 What to Love About this Soup Recipe?

 There is really so much to love about this versatile pot pie soup recipe.
 It is the best way to use up leftovers of almost any kind.
 Whether you have leftover proteins, vegetables, or starches, almost anything can go into the creamy pot pie soup.
-So whether you bake your ham or bought it at Honey Baked Ham, make sure you have plenty of extra because you will want to make this pot pie soup.

-Pot Pie Recipe Ingredients & Options
+Pot Pie Soup Ingredients & Options

 The protein and main ingredient options are many for this versatile recipe.
 Also, the topping ingredients are optional but fun to add to the pot pie soup.
 Swap out any of the following to personalize this homemade pot pie soup recipe: